sorcerykid/mobs/README.txt

  * Mobs can be randomly spawned in the vicinity of players, thus relieving the overhead of costly ABM-based spawners.

- * Timekeeper helper class ensures efficient dispatching of mob-related callbacks for the appropriate server cycle.
+ * Timekeeper helper class ensures efficient dispatching of mob-related callbacks at the appropriate server cycle.

+ * Animals can be programmed to follow players or to grab items that are wielded by or dropped by nearby players.

  * And of course, much much more!